 Introduction

-Many Webflow sites publish different types of content:
+Many Webflow sites publish different types of content, such as:

 - blog posts